grusim/oci-terraform-compute/Readme.md

 The setup will also create a new Compartment and the needed Networking resources like VCN with default DHCP options, Subnet, Default Routing Table, Internet Gateway and Security list.

 For your particular use case you might want to change the Security list in [`network.tf`](network.tf).
-Since we're use it in this example to bring up some Tor Bridges to cirumvent censorship – as currently seen in Russia – the file holds the needed configuration for this.
+Since we're using it in this example to bring up some Tor Bridges to circumvent censorship – as currently seen in Russia – the file holds the needed configuration for this.

-:information_source: | After bringing up the instances with this Terraform scripts you can e.g. use the [Tor-OBFS4-Bridge-Ansible-Playbook](Censorship](https://github.com/cyb3rwr3ck/Tor-OBFS4-Bridge-Ansible-Playbook)) to configure and start the bridge(s).
+:information_source: | After bringing up the instances with this Terraform scripts you can e.g. use the [Tor-OBFS4-Bridge-Ansible-Playbook](https://github.com/cyb3rwr3ck/Tor-OBFS4-Bridge-Ansible-Playbook) to configure and start the bridge(s).
 :---: | :---